malykhin/recro/README.md

 # Recro

-Simple library to create micro front-ends with react
+Simple library to create micro front-ends with react and the power of iframe isolation